ENG-Khalid-2/Mug-Door-Object-Recognition/README.md

 I used the generated code from the Teachable Machine, and tested it on Google Colab:

-- code test:
+- First code test:
   <img src="code_pic 1.png" width="500">

-  - the result :
+- Final code test:
   <img src="code_pic 2.png" width="500">
 ---

 ## 📌 Final Code Used